 Hoist by His Own Petard: He can be damaged and killed by the missiles of the helicopter that's meant to support him.

 Hypocrite: Sundowner's rather dubious claims of Desperado and World Marshal only being suppliers, rather than the creators of the market for war.
-When you keep in mind the fact that Desperado's plan, under Armstrong's guidance, was to instigate a terrorist incident while the U.S President was in Pakistan in order to create another war on terror, thus increasing the market for war big time, then you can tell that Sundowner is full of shit.
+When you keep in mind the fact that Desperado's plan, under Armstrong's guidance, was to instigate a terrorist incident while the U.S President was in Pakistan in order to create another war on terror, thus increasing the market for war big time, then you can tell that Sundowner is full of crap.

 Villain Ball: If Sundowner hadn't gloated to Raiden about already being "too late" to stop Tecumseh and that he wouldn't make it "even at Mach 2", He and the rest of Maverick wouldn't have been able to deduce that they were planning to assassinate the president on his trip to Pakistan.